 The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
+A thesis consisting of a compilation of articles is the normal case in Applied Geochemistry.
 Quality and scope requirements for the research activities do not differ between the two alternatives.
 The scientific articles or, as appropriate, the monograph must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.